Section IX - Information Systems & Technology

 Use of RCC technology resources shall be consistent with local, state, and federal law and in accordance with all College policies and procedures.
 Disregard for the rights of authorship, including plagiarism, invasion of privacy, unauthorized access, and copyright violations, may be grounds for sanctions against members of the College community.
 Access to technology resources is a privilege, not a right, and as such, can be withdrawn from those who use it irresponsibly.
 Users of RCC technology resources who are determined by the College to have purposely violated any of the information technologies policies will be subject to disciplinary action up to and including suspension of access to technology resources, discharge, dismissal, suspension, expulsion, and/or legal action.

 The College provides network and Internet access to aid in the transfer of information electronically.
 These networks may be used for a wide variety of on- and off-campus communications relating to college business.
-This policy addresses acceptable use of network and Internet access.

-Network and Internet use shall comply with local, state, and federal law and RCC policies and procedures.
 Generally, a user's network and Internet use will not be monitored except in the following types of situations: the user gives prior consent, the College needs to ensure the security or operating performance of its systems or networks, the College has a reasonable concern that a violation of College policy or applicable law has occurred, or the College is complying with a valid subpoena or search warrant issued by a court of competent jurisdiction.
 While general content review will not typically be undertaken, monitoring of electronic information may occur for these reasons and others as necessary.
 For these reasons, the College cannot guarantee the privacy of electronic communications.

-Network and Internet access is a privilege, not a right, and as such, can be withdrawn from those who use it irresponsibly.
 Unauthorized use of the network, intentional deletion or damage to files and data belonging to other users or copyright violations may be considered theft pursuant to some state and federal laws.

 To ensure appropriate use of information systems and networks, users must do the following: